schur/Agon-Light-Assembly/README.md

 # Agon-Light-Assembly
-Software for the Agon Light™ written in eZ80 Assembly
+Software for the Agon Light™ written in eZ80 Assembly for the [spasm-ng](https://github.com/alberthdev/spasm-ng) assembler.

-The source .asm files syntax is for [spasm-ng](https://github.com/alberthdev/spasm-ng)

-- The file init.asm in the include directory provides the necessary header for an assembly program to work with the MOS.
+- The file init.asm in the [include directory](https://github.com/schur/Agon-Light-Assembly/tree/main/include) provides the necessary header for an assembly program to work with the MOS.
-- The file helper_functions.asm has some essential functions (Work in Progress- to be expanded)
+- The file helper_functions.asm has some essential functions (work in Progress - to be expanded)

 Feel free to contribute.